Calgary Cross Count Append Tool

 - Index Field: Select the field from the Calgary database to join to the Input file.

-- Exact Value - Will join the Input file and the Calgary database where the input field is identical to the index field
+- Exact Value: Joins the Input file and the Calgary database where the input field is identical to the index field.

 For the Range query types, you must specify the End of Range value.